 There's limited compatibility if you don't have a Samsung smartphone to pair it with and we miss the rotating bezel (although there is a virtual one), but you can't beat the Samsung Galaxy Watch 4 for all-round style and useful features.
 Its gorgeous display further helps here too with speedy performance keeping up with your plans.

-It might not be the most highly-specced fitness watch out there but it's a solid all-rounder for those keen to check on their heart rate, blood oxygen levels, and more while looking good in their downtime too.
+It might not be the most highly-specced fitness watch out there.
+However, it's a solid all-rounder for those keen to check on their heart rate, blood oxygen levels, and more while looking good in their downtime too.

 Read the full Samsung Galaxy Watch 4 review

 The TicWatch Pro 3 is a good all-rounder that doesn’t necessarily excel in any one area.
 But it doesn’t need to because it’s also cheaper than top-end rivals.

 And it does have a lot going for it.
 For one thing, it was the first smartwatch to use the top-end Snapdragon 4100 chipset, so performance is good in our tests.
 It also offers two to three days of battery life, or – if you switch it to Essential mode – it can keep going for up to 45 days.

 The TicWatch Pro 3 also has a good screen - 1.4-inch 454 x 454 one that’s crisp, bright, and responsive, plus the watch has all the typical health and fitness features you’d expect from a smartwatch.
 Just don’t buy this for sleep tracking, as we found that wasn’t very accurate.